10 Best Cities and Towns Near Acadia National Park

 The third-largest city in the state, Bangor is a gateway to the remote reaches of northern Maine, with a small international airport and access to Interstate 95.
 A bustling downtown district with boutiques, global cuisine, and a giant statue of Paul Bunyan gives way to parks and forests on the outskirts, in a region with a long legacy in timber.

 One of the biggest cities near Acadia National Park, Bangor is about 50 miles from Bar Harbor.
 While the distance is a bit much for driving back and forth to the park, the town makes a great base in the region paired with a visit to Acadia.
-Aside from outdoorsy pursuits, you can visit the Maine Discovery Museum for interactive science and nature exhibits and the Zillman Art Museum for contemporary pieces.
+Aside from outdoorsy activities, you can visit the Maine Discovery Museum for interactive science and nature exhibits and the Zillman Art Museum for contemporary pieces.

 Where to Stay in Bangor